4-Ford204/4-Ford204/README.md

 ## 🖥️ &nbsp;About Me

-- 🌱 I have begun studying at FPT University Da Nang since 2020, majoring in software engineering
+- 🌱 I graduated at FPT University Da Nang, majoring in software engineering
 - 🆘 Communicate with me about every up to date technologies which you know
 - 💬 Ask me about **.NET Core**
 - 📫 How to reach me: